|

 Dates and Calendars

-The majority of dates on this site refer to an event after 1752 in Britain or its colonies, and therefore uses the same method of recording dates as we do today using the Gregorian calendar.
-Prior to about 1920, the calendars varied by country and therefore a date in one country may not be the same date in another.
-There is a useful article at GenFair that describes the complication of dates before 1920, and particularly how dates in Britain and its colonies should be recorded prior to 1752.
-For individuals born in Britain, this site uses the Julian calendar up to 1751 and the Gregorian calendar from 1752.
+The majority of dates on this site refer to an event after 1752 in Britain or its (former) colonies, and therefore uses the same method of recording dates as we do today using the Gregorian calendar (also known as the Western or Christian Calender).
+Prior to about 1923, the calendars varied by country and therefore a date in one country may not be the same date in another.
+There is a useful article at GenFair that describes the complication of dates before 1923, and particularly how dates in Britain and its colonies should be recorded prior to 1752.
+A particular issue is that prior to September 1752, the year started on the 25th March but not all transcriptions used this so can be ambigious for dates between 1st January and 24th March.

 Parish records pose even more of a problem as they weren't always recorded using the Gregorian or Julian calendars or in English.
-There is a useful description of the various forms at RootsWeb.
+There is a useful description of the various forms for genealogical purposes at RootsWeb and a description of the Gregorian Calendar including how and when it was adopted in Wikipedia.

 Many dates are derived from original documents and are potentially inaccurate:

-- Many birth dates are derived from census forms.
+- Many birth years are derived from census forms.
 Generally only children's ages can be relied on as many adults in the 19th century didn't record the passing of birthdays as we do today.
 Often an individual seems to get younger on successive census forms!
-The census only records the age at last birthday and as the censuses are generally taken 3 months into the year, any figure given could fit into 2 calendar years.
+Most censuses only records the age at last birthday and as the censuses are generally taken 3-6 months into the year, any figure given could fit into 2 calendar years.

 - The majority of documents in the 19th century and earlier are handwritten, many older ones have deteriated badly, and some have been marked over (such as tallying the census), often making the reading of some dates and ages difficult.
 Where they are difficult to read often a guess of what is written is made.

 - Dates of death derived from the census (e.g. /1901 meaning before 1901) are derived from the spouse giving their married status as Widow or Widower.
 Unfortunately there are many cases that this is incorrect: Women abandoned by their husbands adopted widow status for several reasons.
 When the spouse was not at home on census night is was easier to give widow(er) than try and explain the absence, or the enumerator assumed it rather than enquire too deeply.
-Divorce was effectivily not available and Widow(er) status was often a workable substitute when one spouse moved away from the area.
+Divorce was not an option for most couples and Widow(er) status was often a workable substitute when one spouse moved away from the area.

 - Prior to civil registration (1837 in England and Wales) births were rarely recorded, but most baptisms were - in Parish Records.
 In most cases baptism took place shortly after birth so the year of baptism is the same as the year of birth.
-However, sometimes baptisms took place years later so there is always an element of doubt.
+However, sometimes baptisms took place years later so there is always an element of doubt if the baptism record does not record the birth.

 Copyright

-All the information here is the result of original research and is copyright.
+All the information here is the result of original research and is copyright, or part of copyright material reproduced here under fair use for research rules.
 This means you may not use it, copy it, or re-publish it in whole or part without permission.

 The rationale behind this is to prevent the results of my research, and that of the other researchers, being stolen, misused, or used for commercial purposes.
 As long as you ask me first, I am unlikely to withhold permission for non-commercial use.
 By its nature the information presented may be incomplete or inaccurate and as I uncover new sources I update the site to reflect the new information - if you have a copy it will not reflect these updates and so will become out-of-date.